-If you didn’t complete high school or pass the GED, college may still be an option.
+If you didn’t complete high school or pass the GED, online colleges offering GED classes may still be an option.
 It’ll take hard work and dedication, but the effort can lead to a more exciting and better-paying job.
 Find out what your options are and how to get your GED along the way.

 No GED?
 No high school diploma?
 No problem.
 For various reasons, some people don’t complete their high school education during their teen years, but that doesn’t mean the road to higher education is forever closed to them.
 Although regulations vary by state and school, students without high school credentials do have alternatives for starting a college career.